 If you’re involved in any legal disputes, it’s best not to mention these during your interview.
 Discussing legal matters can complicate your case and may lead the SSA to question your motivations for applying for benefits.

-Make sure your statements during the interview are consistent with the information provided on your application and in your medical records.
+Make sure your statements during the interview are consistent with the information provided on your application and your medical records.
 If you provide contrasting information by accident, it could raise red flags and lead to further scrutiny of your claim.
 Before your interview, review your application and medical records to ensure you’re familiar with the details and can provide consistent responses.

 During your interview, the SSA representative may ask you questions about your disability, work history, and daily activities.
 It’s essential to be cooperative and answer these questions to the best of your ability.
-If you refuse to provide information or appear unhelpful, it may negatively impact your claim.
+If you refuse to provide information or appear unhelpful, it may negatively affect your claim.

-Contact a Social Security Disability Lawyer for a FREE Consultation
+Contact a Social Security Disability Lawyer for a FREE Case Evaluation

 Jacqui